OUR FIVE-YEAR-OLD KINDERGARTEN PROGRAM INCLUDES:

 - Yearly Stanford Achievement Tests and Metropolitan Readiness Tests with scores above grade level

 - An average class size of 15 students

 Our T1 Program is a unique program that provides a transition from kindergarten to first grade for those students who are not quite ready for first grade.

 Priority for our T1 Program is given for current PCS students who are enrolled in our Kindergarten Program.
 The average class size is 15 students.

 ELEMENTARY GRADES 1-6

 Our students who are enrolled in grades 1-4 experience the benefits of a self-contained classroom.
 The student-teacher ratio is 21-1, with each class having an assistant.
-In addition to Reading, Language, Math, History, Science, History, and Bible, the students also have P.E., Library, Art, Music, and Computer.
+In addition to Reading, Language, Math, History, Science, History, and Bible, the students also have P.E., Library, Art, Music, Computer, and Spanish.

 At PCS our fifth and sixth grades are a transition between lower elementary and junior high school.
 At this level the classes are departmentalized, and the students change classes at the end of each class period.

 The fifth and sixth grade students are enrolled in Reading, English, Math, History, Science, and Bible classes with advanced courses offered in Reading and Math.
 The students are also required to take a Computer Course and a Spanish Course.
 They also have the option to enroll in art and music classes.

 Extracurrricular activities for fifth and sixth graders include football, basketball, and cheerleading.